 Not much of a reader?
 Check out our Online Fundraising Playlist on Youtube for a series of really great videos on what makes a successful crowdfunding campaign.
 Otherwise, keep reading!

 In essence, online fundraising is a way to raise a chunk of money to fund a larger project.
 It takes the risk off of one person and helps disperse the risk into tiny, bite-sized pieces.
-This approach greatly lowers risk. i.e. “I NEED $3,000!” can instead be “I NEED $30 from 100 people.”
-It’s all about dispersing the total risk into a more manageable figure.
+This approach greatly lowers risk, so “I need $3,000!” can become “I need $30 from 100 people” or "I need $5 from 600 people".
+Online fundraising disperses the total risk into a more manageable figure.

-Online fundraising is a way to engage with potential patrons and followers of your show.
+Online fundraising is also way to engage with potential patrons and followers of your show.
 You want people to be excited about the work you are producing, and that starts with how you launch and market your campaign before the show.
+Online fundraising is an opportunity for friends, family, and strangers to buy in to your project.
 It doesn’t have to be scary, and you don’t have to guilt your family and friends to contribute.
-Online fundraising is an opportunity for friends, family, and strangers to buy in to your project!
 The key is to identify the ‘value’ for your audience.

 When putting together your campaign, consider the following: